Nouwiki/Nouwiki/README.md

 - How should you rename a page?
 - Shouldn't the js and css files of a dynamic build that are not part of a template be in another location? (currently they are in the root of the ./templates folder)
 - The `build` command, apart from building the html files, also updates the default template and ui css and js files, shouldn't that be seperate commands?
+- Nouwiki should track what wikis you create so you can easilly do a `nouwiki serve --all` to gain access to them all in the browser.